Redesign a friendly, elegant, and consistent interface for Polarr Photo Editor V6

 Metrics

-1. Key task's success rate and duration in the user testing.
+1. Success rate and duration of key tasks in user testing.

-4. Increase the number of photos saved and exported.
+4. Increase in the number of saved and exported photos.

 5. User satisfaction.

-Featured 21 times on US' Apple Store and 17 times on China' Apple Store after released.
+⭐️ Featured 21 times on the US Apple Store and 17 times on China's Apple Store after release.

 Exploration

-3. Users can also manually add a selection area by brush.
+3. Users can also manually add selection areas with the brush tool.

-The original slider controller is confused and didn't fit the mobile app's mental model, so I explored different styles and made a high-fi prototype to do user testing.
+The original slider controllers confused users and didn't match the usual mental model of the mobile app.
+Therefore, I explored different approaches and made a high-fidelity prototype for user testing.

-πŸ‘‰ Try Prototype (Tap on header can switch the UI)
+(Tapping on the header can switch the UI)

 Design System

-It wasn't just creating a visual style guide; I rebuilt all the components, rethinking all interaction and controllers to enhance usability and get rid of outdated designs.
+This is more than just creating a visual style guide; I rebuilt all components and rethought all interactions and controllers to enhance usability and move away from the outdated and cumbersome design.

 Main Page

-The old's slider bar is difficult to control and confusing.
+The old version's sliders were difficult to control and confusing.

-Users can easily control the value and switch tabs to other features.
+Users can easily adjust values and effortlessly switch tabs to other tools.

-UI elements cover parts of the image, and the click area of the toolbar is tiny and unclear.
+UI elements overlay the image, and the click areas of the toolbar are small and unclear.

 Tools Menu